Discover the Shoah Memorial from your home

 Dive into our archives

-The Shoah Memorial houses a documentation center divided into three departments: archives, library, and photo library.
-This archive collection, made up of more than one million documents, photos, books, archival films, posters, postcards and even objects is open to everyone, from the researcher to the student, who can come to consult archives on the spot in a unique space for information and transmission of knowledge about the Shoah and, in particular, about the history of the Jews of France during the Second World War.
+The Shoah Memorial houses a documentation centre divided into three departments: archives, library and photo library.
+This archive, made up of more than one million documents, photos, books, archival films, posters, postcards and even objects is open to everyone, from the researcher to the student, who can come to consult archives on site in a unique space for information and transmission of knowledge about the Holocaust and, in particular, about the history of the Jews of France during the Second World War.

 Regularly enriched since the creation of the Centre for Contemporary Jewish Documentation in 1943 by donations and acquisitions of documents from witnesses of the Shoah, it constitutes a unique archive and an instrument of first order to study the destruction of the Jews of Europe.
 We will share a few pieces with you, and invite you to dive into our online resources.